Stolen Purse, Lost Wallet? What to do, step-by-step

 - Likely questions during the report filing process:

-- When did you first notice your wallet missing
+- When did you first notice your wallet was lost

 - Where do you think your purse was stolen or lost